nishaantcoder/nishaantcoder/README.md

 > *"The sky is not the limit; it's just the beginning of my journey."*

 I'm an aspiring aerospace engineer with a passion for pushing the boundaries of human exploration beyond Earth.
-Currently pursuing my degree in Aerospace Engineering, I combine theoretical knowledge with hands-on programming to solve complex problems in flight dynamics, propulsion systems, and space mission design.
+Currently learning Aerospace Engineering.

-- 🎓 **Education**: B.S. in Aerospace Engineering (Expected 2025)
+- 🎓 **Education**: B.Tech in Mechanical Engineering
 - 🔬 **Research Focus**: Computational Fluid Dynamics, Rocket Propulsion, Orbital Mechanics
 - 🎯 **Career Goal**: Contributing to humanity's expansion into the cosmos
 - 🌌 **Dream Project**: Designing propulsion systems for Mars colonization missions